WARP4dot52/lambda/poincare/doc/layout.md

 ### VerticalOffset

-A `VerticalOffset` is related to the a layout positionned before or after him in the same rack.
+A `VerticalOffset` is related to a layout positionned before or after him in the same rack.
 Let's call this layout the anchor of the `VerticalOffset`.

-When a rack encounters a `VerticalOffset` while iterating over their children, it places it relatively it's anchor height. `VerticalOffset` does nothing by itself.
+When a rack encounters a `VerticalOffset` while iterating over their children, it places it relatively to its anchor height. `VerticalOffset` does nothing by itself.

 The vertical offset has two properties (`isSubScript` and `isPrefix`) that respectively determine how to place it (up or down) and what is its anchor (previous or next layout).